David d'Angers: Biography

 Lafayette is one of the ties that connect the two worlds.
 A few months since he revisited your land, consecrated by justice and equality, and you restored him to us, honored by your hospitality and your homage.

-In my turn, I restore him to you; or, rather, I only restore to you his image, for he himself must remain with us, in order to recall frequently to the national councils those eternal principles on which the independence of nations reposes and the hopes of mankind are built."
+In my turn, I restore him to you; or, rather, I only restore to you his image, for he himself must remain with us, in order to recall frequently to the national councils those eternal principles on which the independence of nations reposes and the hopes of mankind are built.

-The bust was accepted and displayed, but was eventually destroyed in the accidental fire that consumed much of the Library of Congress on December 24, 1851.
+The bust was accepted and displayed, but was destroyed in the fire that consumed much of the Library of Congress on December 24, 1851.

 David's fame rests firmly on his pedimental sculpture for the Pantheon, his marble Wounded Philopoemen in the Louvre and his equestrian monument to General Jacques-Nicolas Gobert in Père Lachaise Cemetery.
 In addition to that of Gobert, he did sculptures for seven other tombs at Père Lachaise, including the bronze busts of writer Honoré de Balzac and physician Samuel Hahnemann.

 In the Musée David in Angers is an almost complete collection of his works either in the form of copies or in the original moulds.
 As an example of his benevolence of character may be mentioned his rushing off to the sickbed of Rouget de Lisle, the author of the Marseillaise Hymn, modelling and carving him in marble without delay, making a lottery of the work, and sending to the poet in the extremity of need the proceeds.

 Of Reviving Greece, his monument to the Greek liberator Markos Botsaris, showing a Greek child reading his name, Victor Hugo said, "It is difficult to see anything more beautiful in the world; this statue joins the grandeur of Pheidias to the expressive manner of Puget."